Skip to main content

 PetDosageChart

-Aspirin (Acetylsalicylic Acid) Dosage for Dogs
+Aspirin (Acetylsalicylic Acid) dosage for dogs

 This dosage information is for educational purposes only.
 Always consult your veterinarian before giving any medication to your pet.
 Dosages may vary based on your pet's health conditions, other medications, and individual factors.

-Dosage Calculator
+Dosage Calculator · 01

-Enter your dog's weight to calculate the recommended dose.
+Enter your dog's weight

 Scroll sideways to see full table

-Weight Low Dose Standard Dose Max Dose Frequency
+Weight Low Dose Standard Max Safe Frequency

 5 lbs (2.3 kg) 11.5mg 23mg 34.5mg every 12 hours